wmorgan/dcos-docs/1.8/administration/installing/custom/uninstall.md

 $ sudo rm -rf /opt/mesosphere /etc/mesosphere
 ```

-**Tip:** Uninstalling DCOS with these commands does not delete everything on the host.
+**Tip:** Uninstalling DC/OS with these commands does not delete everything on the host.